basic_m Module

 Imaginary part

-public pure elemental function cx(x, y) result(z)
+public elemental function cx(x, y) result(z)

 Returns the complex number z=x+iy.